ConsiderItDone/near-wrapper/plugin-js/README.md

-# Near JavaScript Plugin (Limited)
+# Near JavaScript Plugin
 A plugin to support the Near polywrapper.
 The Near wrapper depends on the Near JavaScript plugin.
-Both the plugin and wrapper are limited (i.e. not fully-featured) implementations.

 # Installation